notAperson535/OneClick-macOS-Simple-KVM/docs/guide-screen-resolution.md

 ---
-title: How to increase screen resolution for macOS-Simple-KVM
+title: How to increase screen resolution
 permalink: /docs/resolution/
 ---